Contact Lawmakers

-How to Find Who Represents Me and Use the Texas Legislature Online (TLO) Website
+How to Find Your Legislators and Use the Texas Legislature Online (TLO) Website

 The TLO site is extremely helpful and user friendly.
-Wander around on the site and you will be amazed about the information that is available.
-You can even create an account through which you can track specific bills or receive notification of committee meetings.
+You can even create an account to track specific bills or receive notification of committee meetings.
 Automated updates will be sent to you as bills go through the legislative process.
 Go to “My TLO” to get started.

 - Go to the Texas Legislature Online (TLO).